Abstract

 The MOND comparison is particularly informative.
 In the simplest treatment, the $\nu$-function (Famaey & Binney 2005; Milgrom 1983) with per-bin median masses and a single free parameter $a_0$ recovers a characteristic acceleration scale of the right order, confirming that the MOND transition scale is present in the data.
 However, without the External Field Effect (EFE) both variants are catastrophically rejected because the $\nu$-function predicts $\tilde{v} \propto s^{1/2}$ in the deep-MOND regime while the data saturate.

-The data require a finite, saturating transition whose shape and amplitude match the TEP exponential screening profile.
-The phenomenological spread among saturating TEP-family models is absorbed into the systematic uncertainty budget rather than interpreted as evidence against screening itself.
+The data require a finite, saturating transition whose shape and amplitude match the TEP screening family.
+The phenomenological spread among saturating transition models is absorbed into the systematic uncertainty budget rather than interpreted as evidence against screening itself.

 Table 4.1: Model comparison summary for the 19-bin velocity profile. $k$ is the number of free parameters; AIC $= \chi^2 + 2k$.
 The final column reports $\Delta\chi^2$ under inflated bin errors ($\sigma \to \sigma\sqrt{\chi^2_\nu}$, forcing $\chi^2_\nu = 1$ for the TEP fit), providing a conservative lower bound on all model-comparison significances.
 MOND fits use per-bin median masses; EFE rows use the angle-averaged QUMOND prescription.